Workshops and events

 Our learning and exchange initiatives take three forms: International seminars, fellowships and professional exchanges.

-International seminars to provide a forum for rigorous discussion between leading civil society representatives from the region with journalists, analysts and researchers.
-The fellowship programme brings leading members of civil society and researchers from Eastern Europe and Central Asia to Prague to conduct intensive research, writing and networking.
+International seminars provide a forum for rigorous discussion between leading civil society representatives from the region with journalists, analysts and researchers.
+Our fellowship programme brings leading members of civil society and researchers from Eastern Europe and Central Asia to Prague to conduct intensive research, writing and networking.
 You can find out more about our former fellows here and read some of their articles.
 Professional exchanges give the opportunity for people working with public policy, journalism or research to conduct two-month placements in various think tanks and media outlets in the region.